zhenyaluchaninov/PS_project/Important Docs PS_project/Frontend_Migration_Plan.md

 **What we do**

 Implement `ScrollyTracker.tsx`:
-- Intersection-Observer driven transitions instead of scroll handlers.
+- Prefer IntersectionObserver-driven transitions (inside the scroll container) rather than per-scroll React updates.
+- Use sentinel elements / node wrappers to detect active node entry/exit robustly.
-- Only activates when scrollytell is enabled in props.
+- Only activate when scrollytell is enabled in props.
+- Update high-frequency UI via DOM refs + CSS classes/variables (opacity fades, active-node styling, scroll-snap alignment), and emit coarse events only (`onNodeEnter`, `onNodeExit`, mode changes) so React re-renders occur on node transitions, not scroll ticks.
+- Avoid a permanent `requestAnimationFrame` loop; only run RAF while auto-scroll mode is active, and stop it immediately when auto-scroll is disabled or user input takes over.

 Fine-tune scroll speed, vertical position, and container behavior for scrollytell adventures on mobile.